 CHEF & CO-OWNER BONNIE MORALES’ STORY

-The first-generation American daughter of Belarusian immigrants, Bonnie Frumkin Morales is an author and the chef/co-owner of Kachka in Portland, Oregon, widely considered to be the best Russian restaurant in the United States.
-Bonnie grew up in Chicago in a large family that brought with them the distinctive culture of food and drink of the former Soviet Union.
-She studied product design in college, and began her professional career working for a design consultancy in New York city, before she decided to pursue a career in food.
-She trained at the Culinary Institute of America, then honed her skills in several of New York and Chicago’s Michelin starred restaurants, including Tru, where she met her future husband and business partner, Israel Morales.
-As a classically trained chef, her focus was on French cuisine, but when she observed Israel’s enthusiasm and appreciation for her mother’s Russian cooking, it ignited a passion in both of them to shine a light on this underappreciated cuisine in the U.S.
+A first-generation American daughter of Belarusian immigrants, Bonnie Frumkin Morales is an author and the chef/co-owner of Kachka a Russian restaurant in Portland, Oregon that is widely considered to be the best Russian restaurant in the United States.
+Bonnie grew up in Chicago in a household that honored and celebrated the distinctive culture, food, and drink of their former Soviet Union.
+In college, Bonnie studied product design and began her professional career working for a design consultancy in New York City, but she eventually decided to pursue a career in food.

 Photo credits: Amy McMullen & Carly Diaz